Chronic Lymphocytic Leukemia (CLL) Treatment

 Other possible treatments for CLL

-While they are not used as often, some people with CLL receive treatment with leukapheresis or a stem cell transplant.
+Some people with CLL may receive treatment with leukapheresis or a stem cell transplant.9,10

-Leukapheresis is a method in which the blood is filtered through a special machine.
-The machine removes a portion of white blood cells, both normal and leukemia cells, and then returns the blood to the person with CLL.
-Leukapheresis can be helpful in cases where high numbers of leukemia cells in the blood are overwhelming the normal blood cells.6
+During leukapheresis, the blood is filtered through a special machine.
+The machine removes a portion of white blood cells, including normal and leukemia cells.
+It then returns the blood to the person with CLL.
+Leukapheresis can help if high numbers of leukemia cells are overwhelming normal blood cells.9

-Stem cell transplants are used along with high doses of chemotherapy.
+Stem cell transplants are used with high doses of chemotherapy.
 The high doses destroy cancer cells.
-However, they also damage healthy blood cells.
-The transplant of stem cells (immature cells that can become new blood cells) is given to restore the bone marrow.7
+However, they can also damage healthy blood cells.
+Transplanting stem cells (immature cells that can become new blood cells) can restore the healthy bone marrow.10

 Clinical trials